zkxs/cuniq/README.md

 > [!NOTE]
 > If your input has extremely few duplicates and you want a sorted report, than you're better off using `sort | uniq -c`.
-> This is because with extremely few duplicates both approaches must sort nearly all of the input, but cuniq also wastes
+> This is because with extremely few duplicates both approaches must sort nearly all of the input, but cuniq also spends
 > time building a hash table.

 More data and technical details on the benchmarking and profile-guided optimization that went into creating cuniq are